ThanmayiAkkala/ThanmayiAkkala/README.md

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Masters in Computer Science from the University of Illinois at Chicago 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Masters in Computer Science from the University of Illinois at Chicago 📝 I have a strong interest in Software Engineering and GenAI 🔭 Working on GenAI, NLP, Deep Learning, Machine Learning and AI 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
 🚩 Interested in Full Stack Machine Learning Application development